ssargent/bbq/readme.md

 ## The Parts

  1. monitor-cli is a golang based monitor program that will pull the data off of the bluetooth thermometer and send it to the api server hosted in kubernetes (go-bbq)
- 2. go-bbq is an api server that supports rest apis now and grpc future.
+ 2. bbq-apiserver is an api server that supports rest apis now and grpc future.
 It's currently a monolithic api server that provides multi-tenant support for:
 	 - Managing BBQ Devices (Grills, Smokers etc..)
 	 - Managing BBQ Monitors (Thermometers)
 	 - Recording and Querying Thermometer Data
 	 - Managing Accounts